hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 PD10010,PD10010,PD10010R,normal,dna,bam,/path/to/PD10010R.dna.bam
 ```

+> [!NOTE]
-It is however recommended to use one sample sheet per sample group so that errors can easily be isolated.
+> It is still recommended to use one sample sheet per sample group so that errors can easily be isolated.

 ### Running from REDUX BAM
 Read mapping with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) followed by read pre-processing with [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux)